Saturday, 11 May 2024

 1. Secure Permissions and Give Credit

 Before reposting or featuring any passenger content, obtain explicit permission from the original creator.
-Whether it's a written consent form or a clear acknowledgement through social media interactions, such as a hashtag or tagging your brand, always credit the content creator in your post to respect their rights and effort.
+Whether it's a written consent form or a clear acknowledgment through social media interactions, such as a hashtag or tagging your brand, always credit the content creator in your post to respect their rights and effort.

 2. Ensure Relevance and Quality